Adoption of the Constitution of Ireland: Legal basis of enactment & coming into effect

-No resolution of the Dáil was passed by the 9th Dáil, which was elected the same day as the plebiscite on the Constitution, and the Constitution came into force on 29 December 1937, 180 days after the plebiscite.
-Consequential acts were passed between July and December to provide for the establishment of, and holding elections for, the new Seanad and the Presidency, as well as for other adaptations.
+Consequential acts were passed between July and December 1937 to provide for the establishment of, and holding elections for, the new Seanad and the Presidency, as well as for other adaptations.
 The Presidential Establishment Act 1938 was passed after the Constitution had come into effect but before the first President, Douglas Hyde, took office.
+Upon the new Constitution taking effect, De Valera's Executive Council became a Government, and De Valera became Taoiseach with greatly expanded powers.
+Among other things, he had the right to advise the President to dismiss ministers individually, and could also seek a parliamentary dissolution on his own authority.

 New official stamps, seals, and papers marked "Éire" replaced those with "Saorstát Éireann"; in some cases immediately, in other cases after existing stocks had run out.